Knowledge is key: Do your homework to do no harm and see the amazing benefits supplements have to offer dogs.

 - FDA does not require scientific studies before being sold1

-Supplement companies are required to meet safety requirements under Dietary Supplemental Health and Education Act (DSHEA) of 1994.
-The DSHEA requires supplement companies to comply with current GMP (Good Manufacturing Practices).
+Supplement companies are required to meet safety requirements under the Dietary Supplemental Health and Education Act (DSHEA) of 1994.
+The DSHEA requires supplement companies to comply with the current GMP (Good Manufacturing Practices).

-Supplements sold prior to 1994 were grandfathered in as accepted supplements, but any new supplement ingredient is required to:
+Supplements sold before 1994 were grandfathered in as accepted supplements, but any new supplement ingredient is required to:

 - submit forms to the FDA to determine if it is relatively safe before being sold to the public1